aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_calc_obs_time.rst

 The MUSTANG-2 team has defined mapping speed as :math:`ms = \sigma \cdot \sqrt{t}`, thus ms can be substituted above and get :math:`t_2 = (ms_1^2 / \sigma_2^2)` or :math:`t_2 = (ms_1 / \sigma_2)^2`

-Finally to calculate your :math:`t_2` is the required integration time that you are solving for, use the :ref:`mapping webpage <MUSTANG-2 Mapping Information>` to find the mapping speed that you plan to use :math:`(ms_1)` and plug in your desired sensitivity :math:`(\sigma_2)` where :math:`\sigma_2` = peak/SNR.
+Finally to calculate your :math:`t_2` is the required integration time that you are solving for, use the :ref:`mapping webpage <references/receivers/mustang2/mustang2_mapping:MUSTANG-2 Mapping Information>` to find the mapping speed that you plan to use :math:`(ms_1)` and plug in your desired sensitivity :math:`(\sigma_2)` where :math:`\sigma_2` = peak/SNR.

 .. note::

 	For galaxy clusters specifically, you can use previous observations with the radiometer equation to calculate a new telescope time (see details below), however, one can also use the tables in this :download:`Observing Galaxy Clusters with M2 memo </_static/mustang2_documents/Observing_Galaxy_Clusters_With_M2.pdf>` to estimate the expected compton Y or peak, or estimate the targeted peak or sensitivity given previous data (perhaps M2 data or ACT data).
-Then one should reference the table on the :ref:`mapping webpage <MUSTANG-2 Mapping Information>` to get the appropriate mapping speed and use radiometer equation above to compute required integration time.
+Then one should reference the table on the :ref:`mapping webpage <references/receivers/mustang2/mustang2_mapping:MUSTANG-2 Mapping Information>` to get the appropriate mapping speed and use radiometer equation above to compute required integration time.

 2.2 You have existing MUSTANG-2 data
 ------------------------------------
-Let's say that you have a previous observation of the same source or a similar source (you can find those observations by following the instructions in the :ref:`Quick Look Guide <How to Get a "Quick Look" of a Source Observed with MUSTANG-2>`).
+Let's say that you have a previous observation of the same source or a similar source (you can find those observations by following the instructions in the :ref:`Quick Look Guide <how-tos/receivers/mustang2/data/mustang2_find_src:How to Get a "Quick Look" of a Source Observed with MUSTANG-2>`).
 You will have :math:`t_1` which is the number of hours the source was observed and the RMS achieved in that observation, :math:`\sigma_1`.

 2.2.1 Check mapping speed of existing data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^